pion/webrtc/DESIGN.md

 Pion WebRTC is written in Go and extremely portable.
 Anywhere Golang runs, Pion WebRTC should work as well!
 Instead of dealing with complicated cross-compiling of multiple libraries, you now can run anywhere with one `go build`

+### Flexible
+When possible we leave all decisions to the user.
+When choice is possible (like what logging library is used) we defer to the developer.

 ### Simple API
 If you know how to use WebRTC in your browser, you know how to use Pion WebRTC.
 We try our best just to duplicate the Javascript API, so your code can look the same everywhere.